-As an aside, 49 also represents the jubilee cycle of 49 years in the Old Testament.
+Also, the number 49 represents the jubilee cycle of 49 years in the Old Testament.

-We then see reference to ‘threescore and two’, which basically equals sixty-two weeks.
+We then see a reference to ‘threescore and two’, which equals sixty-two weeks.

-A 'score' is twenty; therefore, three of these is sixty - two more are added to then total sixty-two.
+A 'score' is twenty; therefore, three of these sixty-two more are added to then total sixty-two.